-Here again, it is the relatedness among factors that should drive a leader's response in complex systems.
-Because the elements, behaviors, and variables affecting action are uncertain, the leader's task is to achieve as much balance as the circumstances allow.
+Here again, it is the relatedness among factors that should drive a leader's response in these complex systems.
+Because the elements, behaviors, and variables affecting action are inconstant, the leader's task is to achieve as much balance as the circumstances allow.
 And because this balance is fluid, the leader must act to adjust it in response to changes in the circumstances, including internal and external influences.
-The leader is always interpreting, explaining, adjusting, and applying the issues and dynamics affecting the character of the work and the integrity of the workplace.
+The leader is always interpreting, explaining, adjusting, and applying the issues and dynamics affecting the drivers-charactercontent of the work and the integrity of the workplace.

-In a fractal, the whole is replicated in each part.
+In a fractal, the whole is replicated in each aggregating part.
 Each branch of a tree, for example, shows the same pattern as the whole tree, as does each leaf.
 The indentations and projections in a few feet of shoreline may mimic those in a 100-mile stretch of coastline.
 Apply the notion of a fractal to organizations, groups, and teams.
 For instance, how does the notion of a fractal apply to the design of an organization?
 To the relationship among leaders?
-To roles?
-How does it apply to the organization-al chart for a healthcare system?
+To point-of-service clinical teams?
+To individual roles?
+How does it impact the design of an organizational chart for a healthcare system?

 Besides being an explicator of complexity wherever necessary, the leader must be present to the staff in a way that assures them of positive connection, understanding, and experience.
-The leader must show that he or she is as vulnerable to the vagaries of circumstance as anyone and can live with chaos comfortably and knowledgeably.
+The leader must show that he or she is as vulnerable to the vagaries of circumstance as anyone and can live with chaos and constant movement comfortably and knowledgeably.
 Still, it is difficult at best to deal with normative chaos embedded naturally yet deeply within every system.
 People fundamentally crave order and want their leaders to deliver a sense of stability and "normality."
 Despite this fact, leaders, rather than insulating people from innate complexity, uncertainty, even disorder, must instead help people to embrace these factors, understand them, harness them, and develop the personal skills necessary to positively use them to transform themselves and the systems within which they live.
+It is to that end this book is designed (Porter-O'Grady & Malloch, 2016).